-Key business risks were again identified as strong competition in the sector's in which the Company operates along with currency exchange impacts.
+Outwith the points made above, key business risks were again identified as strong competition in the sector's in which the Company operates along with currency exchange impacts.
 Any gains and losses as a result of currency exchanges were absorbed in Currency Fluctuations in the Profit & Loss Account.

 All risks continue to be regularly assessed by the directors, with appropriate IT system controls and processes used to monitor them.
 KPI's and various strategies continue to be operated for the on-going improvement of the business.
-The business continues to invest in accreditation of ISO9001 & 14001 / OHSAS 18001 in recognition of major customers increasing requirements on its supply sources.
-At this time, the perceived biggest risk to the business short-term are the repercussions of the Covid-19 pandemic.
-Whilst the business has done everything possible to minimise the risk, it remains extremely cautious moving forward to ensure stability and sustainability, regardless of market forces.
-The commercial effects of the pandemic shall continue to be closely monitored.
+The business remains qualified and continues to invest in accreditation of ISO 9001, ISO 14001 & ISO 45001 in recognition of major customers increasing requirements on its supply sources.

+The biggest risks to the business short-term are the fallout of the Covid-19 pandemic to the industry and the developing situation in Ukraine The Company remains focused and cautious and continues to monitor the commercial effects of the above.
-Due to the Covid-19 pandemic, the general trend of the marketplace cannot be forecast in the following year but the Company will continue to act cautiously.
 The Company continues to ensure supply payments are made in accordance with the latest regulations.

-On the basis of the directors continuing assessment of the market place and our customers, the Company is still expected to return a reasonable contribution for 2020 in line with budget expectations.
+On the basis of the directors continuing assessment of the market place and our customers, the Company is still expecte return a reasonable contribution for 2022 in line with budget expectations. d t

 On behalf of the board

-Mr M Duncan Director 24 June 2020
+Mr M Duncan

+Director